Find Trade Colleges

 • Grinder

-In the United States, there were 29,100 jobs for Ophthalmic Laboratory Technician in 2016.
+There were about 29,100 jobs for Ophthalmic Laboratory Technician in 2016 (in the United States).
 New jobs are being produced at a rate of 11.7% which is above the national average.
 The Bureau of Labor Statistics predicts 3,400 new jobs for Ophthalmic Laboratory Technician by 2026.
-The BLS estimates 3,700 yearly job openings in this field.
+Due to new job openings and attrition, there will be an average of 3,700 job openings in this field each year.

 undefined